THE TRUTH ABOUT “TURKEY TEETH”

 9 August 2021

-We have all seen the news where celebrities/socialites and millennials are going over to Turkey to get a new set of teeth but how good are they for your body?
+We have all seen the news where celebrities/socialites and millennials are going over to Turkey or other similar countries to get a new set of teeth.
+But how good are they for your body?
 What is the procedure?
 What can happen in the long run?
 Is it too good to be true?

-Although we don’t offer this kind of treatment, we would like to give you some impartial information for anybody considering this kind of procedure.
+We don’t offer this kind of treatment.
+But would like to give you some impartial information for anybody considering this kind of procedure.

 Let's start at the beginning and look at the facts, what are ‘Turkey Teeth’? (and no, we are not talking about the bird)